Culture of Manchester: Architecture

 The architecture of Manchester demonstrates a wide variety of architectural styles, from early 19th century Neoclassical and Victorian through to the most modern.
 Much of the architecture in the city harks back to its former days as a global centre for the cotton trade.
 Many warehouses have now been converted for other uses but the external appearance remains mostly unchanged so the city keeps much of its original character.
 An interesting facet of the architecture of Manchester and several other cities which underwent a construction boom during the Industrial Revolution is that inspiration was taken from Venice.
 Examples of this architecture can be easily found to the south and east of Albert Square and near the 92nd lock of the Bridgewater Canal, near the Beetham Tower.

 Manchester also has a number of skyscrapers.
 Most were built during the 1960s and 1970s.
 However, in the 21st century, there has been a renewed interest in building skyscrapers in Manchester.
 Numerous residential and office blocks are being built or have recently been built in the city centre.
 The Beetham Tower was completed in the autumn of 2006 and houses a Hilton hotel along with a restaurant and residential properties.
-It is currently the tallest building in the UK outside London.
-However, this status may be short lived, as construction of an even taller building, the Piccadilly Tower began early in 2008 behind Manchester Piccadilly railway station.
+It was the tallest building in the UK outside London until November 2018, when it was surpassed by the South Tower at Deansgate Square, which is 201 m tall.